liqd/adhocracy3/docs/source/Generic_Widgets.rst

 The declaration of ``_self`` and ``_class`` should be used like this in all instance methods that make use of them.  ``this`` with all its rich semantics can then be used without interfering with the two.

+..
+REVIEW: I do not think the note about _self and_class belongs here.
+   It is not specific to widgets.
+They should also be removed from the code examples.

 ``createDirective`` is used for registering a new directive::